Important notice before reading this post: nothing in this article is intended to be legal advice and is for educational purposes only.

 - be based in the United States;

-- carry out continuous exchange of goods or services between the United States and its country;
+- carry out the continuous exchange of goods or services between the United States and its country;

-- these exchanges must represent more than 50% of the volume of its international trade;
+- these exchanges must represent more than 50% of the volume of international trade;

 - the activities concerned include (without being limited to) banking, insurance, tourism, data processing, or technology transfer.
 But also advertising, engineering, consulting, etc.;

 - the country concerned by these exchanges must have signed a trading treaty with the USA (see list above).

 Where can you find eligible companies to sponsor E-1 or E-2 visas based on your nationality?

 If our visa algorithm tells you that either the E-1 or E-2 visa is the one that suits you best (because you meet E1 / E2 visa requirements), then you will only need to target the companies that meet the criteria we just saw.

 On USponsor Me, we have compiled the list of: